PlaneBubble4632/Login-and-Data-List-Page/README.md

-Every time you close the program delete the data.db.
+Every time you stop the program delete the data.db.
 That's all ty :>